WaffleSmacker/IronmonRivals-IronmonExtension/README.md

 5) In the Extensions menu, enable "**Allow custom code to run**" (if it is currently disabled)
 6) Click the "**Install New**" button at the bottom to check for newly installed extensions
    - If you don't see anything in the extensions list, double-check the extension files are installed in the right location.
 Refer to the [Tracker wiki documentation](https://github.com/besteon/Ironmon-Tracker/wiki/Tracker-Add-ons#install-and-setup-1) if you need additional help
-7) Click on the "**SmackerTracker V1.0**" extension button to view the extension and turn it on
+7) Click on the "**IronmonRivals**" extension button to view the extension and turn it on

 ## How to use
 1) Turn on the extension in the Ironmon Tracker.